Python-Test-Engineer/Python-Test-Engineer/README.md

 ## Talks and Workshops

 ### Python
-- PyData Southnampton Meetup, Sep 2025: Breaking the Black Box - How to Evaluate Your Agents... in Real Time Too! - 30 minute talk.
+- PyData Southampton Meetup, Sep 2025: Breaking the Black Box - How to Evaluate Your Agents... in Real Time Too! - 30 minute talk.

 - PyData London Meetup, Sep 2025: Breaking the Black Box - How to Evaluate Your Agents... in Real Time Too! - 30 minute talk.